This post may contain affiliate links. See our affiliate disclaimer here.

 Planning your RV Road Trip

-If you already an experienced or full-time RVer, go ahead and skip down to the bucket list RV road trips.
+If you are already an experienced or full-time RVer, go ahead and skip down to the bucket list RV road trips.
 Otherwise, here are some key planning tools to utilize before your first RV trip.

 Renting an RV